kerensaa/IT2810/recipes_app/README.md

 ## About our project

+Our project displays different recipes, with a view of all recipes and possibility to click on each recipe.
+Other functionalities will be added in the next phases of the project.

 ## Testing

 To run the tests, make sure to cd into /recipes_app.
 Then run the following commands: